gsinghjay/zodiac-engine/memory-bank/activeContext.md

 ## Active Decisions & Considerations

+- **File Conversion Approach**: Chose CairoSVG as the primary conversion solution due to its excellent support for SVG standards and Pillow for additional JPEG conversion capability.
+- **CSS Variable Handling**: Implemented a preprocessing approach for CSS variables rather than relying on the SVG libraries to handle them natively, as many conversion libraries don't fully support modern CSS features.
+- **DPI Configuration**: Made DPI configurable via a query parameter to allow users to control the quality and file size of raster outputs.
+- **Error Handling**: Created a dedicated error type for file conversion issues to provide clear feedback to users.
 - **Bootstrap vs Custom CSS**: Chose Bootstrap for its comprehensive component library, strong community support, and built-in responsiveness.
 - **Dedicated Chart Page**: Decided to create a separate page for chart viewing to provide more space for the chart and additional options.
-- **Download Options**: Offering different file formats (SVG, PNG, PDF) to accommodate various user needs.
+- **Download Options**: Offering different file formats (SVG, PNG, PDF, JPEG) to accommodate various user needs.
 - **Direct URL Paths**: Using direct URL paths in templates to avoid routing issues with url_for.
 - **In-Memory Cache**: Currently using a simple dictionary for chart data storage as a quick solution, with plans to implement a more robust solution later.
 - **UI Simplification**: Removed the preview chart feature to focus on the core functionality and reduce complexity.